 A life-long Texan, John Culberson earned his Bachelor of Arts degree in History from Southern Methodist University in Dallas in 1981.
 After college, he worked for his father’s political consulting and advertising agency before earning a Juris Doctorate degree from South Texas College of Law in Houston.
 Before his election to Congress, he practiced law as a civil defense attorney with the Houston firm Lorance and Thompson.

 In 1986, John was elected to the Texas House of Representatives while he was a law student.
 He spent 14 years in the Texas House and in his last term in 1999, he was selected by his peers to serve as Minority Whip.

 He is best remembered in Austin for his successful effort to restore state control of the Texas prison system from a federal judge.
 After introducing and passing legislation in the Texas House, and drafting key pieces of federal law, John fought in court on behalf of his legislation and the ruling returned full authority over state prisons to the Texas Legislature.

-John and his wife, Belinda, have been married nearly 20 years and have a 16 year old daughter, Caroline.
+John and his wife, Belinda, have been married over 20 years and have a 17 year old daughter, Caroline.
 They are members of Memorial Drive United Methodist Church.